 Mikumi Lodge Safari

-Mikumi Lodge Safari Holiday is a three day safari vacation that begins and ends at Dar es Salaam.
-Mikumi is the closest National Park to Dar es Salaam, and offers some stunning wildlife experience.
+Mikumi lodge safari holiday is a three day safari vacation that begins and ends in Dar es Salaam.
+Mikumi is the closest National Park to Dar es Salaam, and offers some stunning wildlife viewing experience.

 Mikumi National Park lies in the South of Tanzania and offers the visitor an amazing natural experience, a unique and special part of the Tanzania safari.
 With far fewer visitors than the north and a heavy concentration of game, a safari to Mikumi is always rewarding.
 Accommodation at Vuma Hills Tented Camp.